 - Use your home vacuum (wet /dry vacuum) since electrical shock may result, as well as damage to the equipment itself.

-- Place newspaper on the wet surface since newspaper ink is transfers easily.
+- Place newspaper on the wet surface since newspaper ink transfers easily.

-- Walk on wet surfaces any more than necessary in order to minimize safety hazards and to keep from spreading damage and possible contamination.
+- Walk on wet surfaces any more than necessary to minimize safety hazards and to keep from spreading damage and possible contamination.

 - Adjust indoor air temperatures unless instructed by a qualified restoration technician.